su2code/su2code.github.io/_docs_v7/Developing-SU2-on-GitHub-(Internal-Developers).md

 Please read the "Code Reviews" section of the wiki before making changes to familiarize yourself with the requirements for a good code change.

-In the SU2 repository, the master branch represents the latest stable major or minor release (3.0, 3.2.9, etc.), it should only be modified during version releases.
-Work on the code takes place on the develop branch.
+We follow the popular "GitFlow" branching model for scalable development.
+In the SU2 repository, the master branch represents the latest stable major or minor release (7.0, 6.2.0, etc.), it should only be modified during version releases.
+Work that is staged for release is put into the develop branch via Pull Requests (to be discussed in a moment) from various "feature" branches where folks do their day-to-day work on the code.
+At release time, the work that has been merged into the develop branch is pushed to the master branch and tagged as a release.

 When a repository is cloned, all of the branches are as well, and so no additional work is necessary to acquire the development branch.
 However, you must tell git to switch to the development branch, which can be done with the "checkout" command
  ```
  git checkout -b develop origin/develop
  ```